 - A documented RFP process serves as the anchor for your team.

-- Content is easily accessible in an answer library.
+- Content is easily accessible in an Content Library.

-- The answer library is always relevant to ensure quality.
+- The Content Library is always relevant to ensure quality.

 - There is plenty of time to spare before the deadline.